joshbegley/nyt-latest/README.md

 `Comedians used to post footage of their performances to build a following.
 Now, some are finding that comic strip-style panels with captions pack a bigger punch.`\
 https://www.nytimes.com/2026/08/19/arts/comedians-social-media-photos-captions.html

-**Markets Rally After U.S. Treasury Tries to Ease Bond Market Stress**\
+**Markets Rally After U.S. Treasury Eases Bond Investor Stress**\
-`Government bond yields fell and stocks jumped on a move by the Treasury Department to double the amount of debt that it can buy back from investors.`\
+`Government bond yields fell and stocks rose on a move by the Treasury Department to double the amount of debt that it can buy back from investors.`\
 https://www.nytimes.com/2026/08/19/business/bond-yields-treasury-department.html

 **On Dementia, Fauci and Fashion Slop: The Winners of Week 9 of Our Summer Reading Contest**\